-Document Sub-Section Submission Made By: Stakeholder Category 9 Comments Received Recommendations Made TATT's Decisions "In general, we are wary of the efficacy of using separations accounting as a basis for negotiating interconnection rates, as the process is likely to be expensive and time consuming, and could result in significant distortions even when carried out.
+Document Sub-Section Submission Made By: Stakeholder Category 9 Comments Received Recommendations Made TATT's Decisions accounting as a basis for negotiating interconnection rates, as the process is likely to be expensive and time consuming, and could result in significant distortions even when carried out.
 Also, as in the UK and Australia, the Authority may conclude that organizational separation is required in order to create a level playing field (i.e., a structure under which the incumbent would be required to charge new entrants the same interconnection and wholesale rates as it would be required to charge its own retail units).
-In short, pursuing accounting separations in the context of dividing the incumbent into multiple arms-length subsidiaries should be considered from the outset."
-The Authority considers structural separation to be the more long term remedy.
+In short, pursuing accounting separations in the context of dividing the incumbent into multiple arms-length subsidiaries should be considered from the outset." separation to be the more long term remedy.
 Until this is in place however.
 The Authority intends to: (1) Identify each market.
 (2) Request that costs and revenues are accounted for separately.
 (3) Require service level agreements for each market with fixed prices for all concessionaires subject to accounting separation.
-A template will be provided to assist concessionaires.
-Columbus Communication s Trinidad Limited CCTL applauds the Authority's intent to protect against cross- subsidy, and recognizes the importance of the Authority's efforts in this regard.
+A template will be provided to assist Columbus Communication s Trinidad Limited CCTL applauds the Authority's intent to protect against cross-subsidy, and recognizes the importance of the Authority's efforts in this regard.
 CCTL firstly suggests that such accounting separation requirements only be imposed upon those against which complaints are lodged and the respective concessionaires do not remedy voluntarily, as the implementation of such a system is both costly and timely.
-Indeed, the costs associated with developing and maintaining separate accounting systems for each business line would required. a.)
+Indeed, the costs associated with developing and maintaining separate accounting systems for each business line would increase the costs of provision of telecommunications services considerably, hence reducing the affordability of telecommunications services and reducing the effectiveness of a competitive telecommunications market.
+The increased CCTL recommends that the Authority: (a) Implement accounting separation guidelines ONLY where absolutely required. (b) Be cognizant that service un-profitability does not necessarily translate to provision of service under cross- a.)
 Guidelines will apply to all concessionaires who operate a telecommunications network and/or service and have the ability to subsidise.
-This will also apply where Broadcasting Services are provided over a Telecommunications Network.
+This will also apply where Broadcasting Services are provided over a Telecommunications Network. b.)
+The Authority is aware that cross subsidy may not be as a result of unprofitable services.
+As a result, all issues will be treated on a case by case basis.